Kmasia/printf/README.md

-team project that emulates standard  library printf
+team project that emulates standard  library printf by Kananelo Masia and Katlego Shabalala